cedudley18/dataviz_finaltopic/classmate_projects.md

 Maddox: shinyApp of deliveries by location in New York with different tabs including lineplot, scatterplots, and leaflet for each hospital.

+## April 20

+Alyssa: shinyApp of MLB data where you choose a team (or multiple teams) and see their highest paid players and positions.